moogly

 Foundation Half Double Crochet (FHDC)

-In the past I've made video tutorials for both Foundation Single Crochet (FSC) and Foundation Double Crochet (FDC) - but recently I had a request for Foundation Half Double Crochet!
-This is an easy variation on the other ones, and a great intro to foundation stitches if you aren't already familiar with them.
-So let's get started with the Foundation Half Double Crochet tutorial!
+In the past I've made video tutorials for both Foundation Single Crochet (FSC) and Foundation Double Crochet (FDC) - but recently I had a request for Foundation Half Double Crochet (FHDC)!
+This chainless foundation stitch is an easy variation on the other ones, and a great intro to foundation stitches if you aren't already familiar with them.
+It's perfect for starting your next project without the hassle of counting a long starting chain!
+So grab your hook, make a slip knot, and let's get started with the Foundation Half Double Crochet (FHDC) tutorial!

 Learn how to #crochet the Foundation Half Double Crochet stitch in this video and photo tutorial!
 From Mooglyblog.com